danielegiulianini/smart-drive/README.md

 Click on "Install" to install the package.
 3. Select the NodeMCU board:
 go to "Tools" → "Board" and select "NodeMCU 1.0 (ESP-12E Module)" from the list.
-4. Select the port: go to Tools > Port and choose the port to which your NodeMCU board is connected.
+4. Select the port: go to "Tools" > "Port" and choose the port to which your NodeMCU board is connected.
 If you're not sure, you can check your system's device manager or the Arduino IDE's port list.
-5. Open the sketch: click on File > Open and open [this file](dataTransmittingSubSystem/dataTransmittingSubSystem.ino).
+5. Open the sketch: click on "File" > "Open" and open [this file](dataTransmittingSubSystem/dataTransmittingSubSystem.ino).
 6. Upload the code:
     verify the code by clicking on the "Verify" button (checkmark symbol) to check for any errors.
     Click on the "Upload" button (right arrow symbol) to compile and upload the code to the NodeMCU board.